Djmr5/Iot-LosMerengues/README.md

 4. From here, we highly endorse the following steps on React Native environment setup documentation until *Creating a new application* section.
     - If you followed the previous steps, you can skip to the *Android development environment 2.
 Install the Android SDK* section.

-5. Clone the Android App located in the folder clientMqtt inside this repo into a new project in your Android Studio.
+5. Clone the [Android App](/clientMqtt) inside the folder clientMqtt of this repo into a new project in your Android Studio.
     - Run the following command to uninstall a global ```react-native-cli``` package, please remove it as it may cause unexpected issues:
     ```sh
     npm uninstall -g react-native-cli @react-native-community/cli
     ```
+    - If you got trouble while cloning theclientMqtt files you can initialize your own project with:
+    ```sh
+    npx react-native init AwesomeProject
+    ```
+      - Then replace the app file of your new project with the [app.js](/clientMqtt/App.js) at clientMqtt.

 6. Create the [Virtual Device](https://developer.android.com/studio/run/managing-avds.html) to run the Application.
     - If you want to use a physical device you can look at the instructions [here](https://reactnative.dev/docs/running-on-device).